EICamino/COEN-250/mkdocs/docs/Week-4.md

 ## Summarize

-Cryptography: makeing nad using codes to secure information.
+Cryptography: making and using codes to secure information.

 Cryptoanalysis: decryption without knowing the keys.

 Cryptology: Cryptography + Cryptoanalysis

 1. Terms: